Iris Barry: Life

 Barry was born Iris Sylvia Crump, in the Washwood Heath district of Birmingham, England.

 She was the daughter of Alfred Charles Crump and Annie Crump.
 She studied at the Ursuline convent, Verviers, Belgium.

 She moved to London in 1916 or 1917, where she met Ezra Pound and attended “Ezuversity,” that is, Ezra Pound’s programme through which he educated young male and female poets on the art of reading and writing.
 In the letters Pound wrote to her, among many other things, he encouraged her to emancipate herself, to avoid marriage and to do something no other living person had done before.
 She had two children with Wyndham Lewis, a boy in 1919, and daughter in 1920.
 According to scholar Yolanda Morato, the avant-garde had a very strong impact on her during this period; the essence of her first book on the cinema as art is to be found in these years.
-As Barry spent the war years going to the cinema, when she wrote her book Let's go to the pictures (1926), she explicitly stated: "Going to the pictures is nothing to be ashamed of" (viii).
+As Barry spent the war years going to the cinema, when she wrote her book Let's go to the pictures (1926), she explicitly stated: "Going to the pictures is nothing to be ashamed of" (p. viii).

 In 1923 she met the American poet Alan Porter (1899–1942), assistant literary editor of The Spectator, and published a poem in the magazine in July 1923.
 During their engagement The Spectator also favorably reviewed her first novel, Splashing into Society.
 She and Porter were married on October 8, 1923, the name Felix Porter appearing in the marriage record.

-She began publishing film criticism in The Spectator in 1923, and was film correspondent for the Daily Mail between 1925 and 1930, when she emigrated to the United States.
-Her marriage to Alan Porter did not long survive the move.
+She began publishing film criticism in The Spectator in 1923, and was film correspondent for the Daily Mail between 1925 and 1930, when she was fired for writing a negative review of a film by Elinor Glyn, a friend of the proprietor.
+In those five years she wrote hundreds if not thousands of articles for the paper.
+Subsequently she emigrated to the United States; her marriage to Alan Porter did not long survive the move.

 The Film Society, the first of its kind, was launched in October 1925; she was one of its founders along with cinema owner Sidney Bernstein, film director Adrian Brunel, well-connected enthusiast Ivor Montagu, and fellow film critic Walter Mycroft.

 She is best remembered as a curator at the Museum of Modern Art, which had opened in 1929.
 After immigrating to the United States in 1930, she founded the film study department in 1932, with an archival collection of rare films, library of film-related books, and a film circulation program.
 She also collected films.
 She became an American citizen in 1941, and married John E. Abbott.

 Barry wrote a book on moviegoing Let's Go to the Pictures (1926) and the scholarly classic D. W. Griffith: American Film Master (1940), and became a regular book reviewer for the New York Herald Tribune.